favour-chibueze/Eden/README.md

 This section describes how the project is structured.

-## JS Modules

-The entrypoint of the JS module is `./src/js/app.js` this generates a js file to `./js/app.js`

 ## Available commands

 - `npm run watch` - Watch your files for changes while developing